 Another parameter of a battery is the open circuit voltage (OCV or U{oc}): the voltage across the terminals when there is no current flowing through it.
-In order to obtain the OCV, a time interval (30 min-2 hours) is necessary, because this voltage will drift a certain period of time after the current has became zero.
+In practice it is very important to know stabilized OCV.
+In order to obtain the stabilized OCV, a time interval (30 min-2 hours) is necessary, because this voltage will drift a certain period of time after the current has became zero.
+Since now in this paper, when the term OCV will be used, actually it refers to stabilized OCV.
 The time interval when the battery neither receives nor delivers current is named rest period.
+Fig. 1 presents the current versus time and the voltage versus time curves during of a battery discharge that contains rest periods.
+It can be seen that at the beginning of the rest period the voltage increases fast and then it increases more slowly.